-Wages, salaries, bonuses and social security contributions are recognised as an expense in the financial year in which the associated services are rendered by employees of the Group.
-Short term accumulating compensated absences such as paid annual leave are recognised when services are rendered by employees that increase their entitlement to future compensated absences, and short term non-accumulating compensated absences such as sick leave are recognised when the absences occur.
+Wages, salaries, bonuses, social security contributions ("SOCSO") and employment insurance ("EIS") are recognised as expenses in the year in which the associated services are rendered by employees of the Group and of the Company.
+Short-term accumulating compensated absences such as paid annual leave is recognised when services are rendered by employees that increase their entitlement to future compensated absences, and short term non-accumulating compensated absences such as recognised when the absences occur.